bttechcouk/bttechcouk.github.io/content/posts/introduction/index.md

     weight: 10
 ---

+*If I make a change here will it show in the recent posts page*

 Greeting!
 This is an introduction post.
 This post tests the followings:

 - Hero image is in the same directory as the post.